justyntyrrell/Car_Auction_Price_Prediction/index.md

 | *Partial Dependence Plot* |

 * SHAP values break down an individual prediction to show the impact of each feature.
-* Impact of having a certain value for a given feature compared to if that feature took some baseline value
+* Impact of having a certain value for a given feature compared to if that feature took some baseline value.

 | ![IMG](webdemo/SHAP.png) |
 |:--:|